 I know a woman, in her mid-sixties, who spends more than half of her time in Cambodia working with a family run orphanage as the result of a two week trip she took whilst recovering from a life trauma.

 It is in those two week chunks that eyes are opened, compassion is developed, dreams are kindled, boxes are stretched, glass houses are shattered, and kids who’ve grown into adults with no sense of themselves in the bigger picture are brought to their knees at the abject joy and wonder of the world and the commonalities that run like threads between humanity on every corner of the planet.

 My friend has a big dream: a month’s walk along the Camino de Santiago, in France and Spain.
-She’s invited me to go with her next June.
-Unlike me, she has a “real life” and a “real job.”
+She has a “real life” and a “real job.”
 She’s using every spare moment of her time off to train for our adventure this coming June.
 She’s hiking, she’s traveling, she’s learning Spanish on her days off, she’s researching like crazy.
 She’s taking a few days here and there to camp, and to load her backpack and tramp between cities in Canada, on foot.
 Baby steps towards a bigger goal.
 You could do something similar.

 - Sign up for our free planning program – Plan Your Trip in 30 Days